 Hawaii’s Most Haunted.

-The Most Haunted Places and Legends in Hawai‘i.
+The Eeriest Legends and Most Haunted Places in Hawai‘i.

 Menehune and Mo‘o at Ha‘ena